Azure/bicep-lz-vending/main.bicep.parameters.md

 subscriptionResourceId | string | The Subscription Resource ID that has been created or provided. subscriptionAcceptOwnershipState | string | The Subscription Owner State.
 Only used when creating MCA Subscriptions across tenants subscriptionAcceptOwnershipUrl | string | The Subscription Ownership URL.
-Only used when creating MCA Subscriptions across tenants
+Only used when creating MCA Subscriptions across tenants failedResourceProviders | string | The resource providers that failed to register failedResourceProvidersFeatures | string | The resource providers features that failed to register

 ## Snippets